Back Pain & Sciatica Relief Boise, ID

 If you’re suffering from back pain or sciatica, you can find safe and effective treatments with physical therapy.
-Our highly-trained Boise physical therapists will help determine your diagnosis before creating your treatment plan.
+Our highly-trained Boise and Meridian physical therapists will help determine your diagnosis before creating your treatment plan.
 The main stages of your plan will focus on pain relief, which may include any combination of ice and heat therapies, manual therapy, posture improvement, targeted stretches and exercises, or any other treatment that our physical therapist deems fit.

 As you progress and improve, our physical therapist will expand on your exercises and stretches by making them more intensive over time.
 This will help increase your overall strength and range of motion.
 Those diagnosed with sciatica will likely be prescribed specific leg stretches, in order to loosen up the sciatic nerve.

 The overall goal of physical therapy for back pain and sciatica is to relieve pain, strengthen the body, and improve overall function.
 At Rebound Physical Therapy, we want to help you get back to living your daily life, without having to worry about pain or discomfort.